 Silk Road fund:

-- It is a state-owned investment fund of the Chinese govt. to foster increased investment in countries along the One Road-One Belt initiative.
+- It is a state-owned investment fund of the Chinese govt. to foster increased investment in countries along with the One Road-One Belt initiative.

 - It was founded in 2014, headquartered in Beijing.